-- Design buildings that encourage waterfront access and public activities by workers, neighbors and visitors. - Create continuous river trail that accommodates diverse passive and active recreational uses with pedestrian access from public streets or right-of-way. - Connect the river trail to the 606 trail at Ashland Avenue (which is currently the eastern endpoint of the 606 trail) and ensure connections to other existing trails where possible. - Ensure that river trail access points are highly visible and strategically located near highlytrafficked multi-modal areas such as transit stops, parking areas, building entrances, and other pedestrian walks and trails. - Explore strategic locations for lookouts and gathering spaces within the river trail system for active recreation or quiet overlooks. - Provide new pedestrian-scale lighting where appropriate. - Encourage streetscape features including parkway trees. - Ensure that all landscaping and design materials comply with the City's Landscape Ordinance or applicable Planned Development.
+- Design buildings that encourage waterfront access and public activities by workers, neighbors and visitors. - Create continuous river trail that accommodates diverse passive and active recreational uses with pedestrian access from public streets or right-of-way. - Connect the river trail to the 606 trail at Ashland Avenue (which is currently the eastern endpoint of the 606 trail) and ensure connections to other existing trails where possible. - Ensure that river trail access points are highly visible and strategically located near highlytrafficked multi-modal areas such as transit stops, parking areas, building entrances, and other pedestrian walks and trails. - Explore strategic locations for lookouts and gathering spaces within the river trail system for active recreation or quiet overlooks. - Encourage the development of high-quality, publicly accessible open space for both passive and recreational use. - Provide new pedestrian-scale lighting where appropriate. - Encourage streetscape features including parkway trees. - Ensure that all landscaping and design materials comply with the City's Landscape Ordinance or applicable Planned Development.